A tutorial on learning from preferences and choices with Gaussian Processes: Transportation mode preference

 \section{Transportation mode preference}

 First, we consider a dataset including the choices made by subjects regarding their preferred transport mode for the Montreal-Toronto corridor \citep{forinash1993application,croissant2020estimation}.
 There are four transport modes (air, bus, car and train) and we have the following information about the journey: \textit{dist} the distance of the trip, \textit{cost} the monetary cost, \textit{ivt} the in-vehicle-time, \textit{ovt} the out-of-vehicle time, \textit{freq} the frequency and \textit{noalt} the number of available alternatives.
 There are also subject specific variables: \textit{income} the household income and \textit{urban} an indicator variable for trips which have a large city at the origin or the destination.
-Table \ref{tab:canada} shows a subset of the dataset.
+Table \ref{tab:canada} shows a subset of the dataset for \textit{noalt=4}, namely those for which four transportation modes are available.
 Each \textit{case} corresponds to a different choice set for an individual.
 The dataset includes 4221 different transport modes and 4322 cases (leading to 15520 rows).
 This dataset will allow us to explore how the various models we have previously introduced can be applied to address diverse choice tasks.

 { \rowcolors{2}{gray!25}{white} }